-(c) an unliquidated amount of more than $500, if the Registrar is able to assess the amount from any supporting affidavit lodged with the application.
+(c) an unliquidated amount of more than $1 000, if the Registrar is able to assess the amount from any supporting affidavit lodged with the application.

+[Rule 17 amended in Gazette 3 Jun 2008 p.
+2142.]

 18. If the claim is for an unspecified amount

-(1) Unless rule 21 applies, a Registrar may give default judgment for an unspecified amount if the claim is for any unliquidated amount not referred to in rule 17.
+(1) Unless rule 21 applies, a Registrar may give default judgment for an unspecified amount if the claim, or the relevant part of the claim, is for any unliquidated amount not referred to in rule 17.

 (2) When the Registrar gives default judgment for an unspecified amount, the Registrar must —